GeoMOER/moer-mpg-data-analysis/docs/units/_unit04/unit04-05_cleaning.md

 ## 5             Lübeck Kreisfreie Stadt       Hansestadt 01003 1996
 ## 6         Neumünster Kreisfreie Stadt             <NA> 01004 1996
 ```
 Finished?
-No, There are at least some entries without any kind of type information in column B. In fact, there are quite many of them:
+No, there are at least some entries without any kind of type information in column B. In fact, there are quite many of them:

 ```r
 unique(lu$Place[is.na(place_df$B)])